mooinglemur/zsmkit/README.md

 ---
 #### `zsm_init_engine`
 ```
-Inputs: .A = RAM bank to assign to zsmkit
+Inputs: .A = RAM bank to assign to ZSMKit
 ```
 This routine *must* be called once before any other library routines are called in order to initialize the state of the engine.